 Once your POS system is operational, it will reduce the time you spend on administrative tasks, which can save you money.
 Your system will provide operating reports as well as buyer and inventory data, so you don't have to collect that information yourself.
 Since POS systems can act as checkout stations, you'll also spend less time on cashier duties and more time focusing on the business itself.

 If your POS system comes with inventory management features that allow you to see your stock in real time, you'll always know what you have on hand and what your customers are buying.
 This lets you make informed decisions about future inventory purchases based on buying trends and customer demand.

 4. Improve your business intelligence.

-If your POS system has robust reporting features, you can run reports that clearly and accurately streamline your incoming data to make it easier for you to understand, helping you make more informed decisions about your business.
+If your POS system has robust reporting features, you can run reports that clearly and accurately streamline your incoming data so it is easier for you to understand.
+Then you can make informed decisions about your business.
 You'll be able to dig into your sales data to identify your business's trends around inventory, customer behavior, high-volume shopping times and budget lines.

 5. Boost your marketing and loyalty features.

 One of the most useful features of a POS system is how specific it can be about your customers' buying trends.
 It can show you what they buy, how frequently they shop at your establishment, and how much they spend.

 When you understand who your customers are and how they shop, you can create specific marketing messages, loyalty programs and other incentives for them.
 This allows you to reward your best customers and enhance their experience, instead of losing money on general discounts.